 What is a Quality Improvement Grant?

-Quality Improvement Grant and all related materials are made available through a grant awarded by the Michigan Department of Education and U.S. Department of Education.
+Quality Improvement Grant and all related materials were made available through a grant awarded by the Michigan Department of Education and U.S. Department of Education.

 What is the Current Status of Funding?